erich-r/erich-r.github.io/my_collections/_projects/pareto.markdown

 tags: [Python,R,Git]
 ---

 During this project we trained an agent for playing Pokémon battles starting from the classic Reinforcement Learning setup.
 We restricted the pool of possible next states using a Genetic Algorithm.
+The project report is available at this [link](https://raw.githubusercontent.com/Simone-Alghisi/pareto-epsilon-greedy-RL/master/report/main.pdf).